Germany's Left Party on the brink of oblivion – DW – 08/20/2024

 Germany's Left Party on the brink of oblivionAugust 20, 2024

-Wissler and Schirdewan, who have been in office since 2021 and 2022 respectively, admitted at the weekend that they had failed to revive the party's fortunes after a devastating party split last year when 10 MPs and over a hundred state parliament representatives left the party to join the splinter group around the Left's most famous figure, Sahra Wagenknecht.
+Wissler and Schirdewan, who have been in office since 2021 and 2022 respectively, admitted at the weekend that they had failed to revive the party's fortunes after a devastating party split last year, when 10 MPs and over one hundred state parliament representatives left the party to join a splinter group led by the Left's most famous figure, Sahra Wagenknecht.

 Despite being only eight months old, the 'Sahra Wagenknecht Alliance' (Bündnis Sahra Wagenknecht — BSW) is currently polling at around 9% nationally, while the Left Party is at 3%.